-Expertise: Business establishment
+Expertise: Business Establishment

 SSEK Partner Invited to Speak at Business Briefing for Canadian Trade Mission to Indonesia